 11. Lock all of your valuables (especially items that are clearly gifts) in the trunk or glove compartment and stow all luggage in the trunk.
 For more ideas, see Nine Ways to Keep Your Car Safe on the Road.

 12. Familiarize yourself with local traffic laws, which vary from state to state and especially overseas.
 Is it legal to make a right turn at a red light?
 What are the rules on yielding to pedestrians?
-For more on international car travel, see Renting a Car Abroad.
+For more on driving abroad, see International Car Rental Tips.

 13. Before setting off on a long car trip, be sure your vehicle is in prime condition -- that tires are properly inflated, all fluids are at their proper levels and you have a full tank of gas.
 (For particularly long road trips, you may want to have your mechanic do a more thorough check.)

-14. Consider becoming a member of AAA or signing up for your car insurer's roadside assistance program.
+14. Consider becoming a member of AAA or CAA, or signing up for your car insurer's roadside assistance program.
 You won't regret it when your car breaks down on a lonely back road.

 17. When traveling with kids, be sure to stop often -- not just for snacks and potty breaks, but also for fun.
 See a cool playground along the way?
 Pull over and throw a Frisbee around.
 You'll also want to pack toys, books and music for the car -- not to mention your motion sickness remedy of choice.
-For more ideas, see Family Car Travel.
+For more ideas, see the car travel section of our sister site, Family Vacation Critic.

 18. Feeling munchy?
 Stock up on snacks and drinks at grocery stores rather than gas stations or convenience stores -- you'll get a wider and healthier selection, as well as better prices.
-For more advice, see Eating Well and Staying Active.
+For more advice, see Eating Well and Staying Active While Traveling.

 19. On longer trips, keep napkins, plasticware and a small cooler handy for meals on the go.
 You'll also want some spare change for tolls, as well as a first-aid kit, flashlight, pillow and blanket.
 Keep a set of jumper cables, a spare tire or donut, and extra fluids for the car (such as windshield wiper fluid) in your trunk.